 - For knocked out teeth, keep the site moist and reposition tooth into the socket if able.
 If not, place tooth between your gums, or in a glass of milk to keep moist

-- For cracked teeth, rinse mouth with warm water and apply cold compresses
+- For cracked teeth, rinse mouth with warm water

 - Use good dental hygiene at home (brushing and flossing) and have regular dental check-ups